-We're now nearing the end of 2018 and these devices are still well worth your consideration.
+We're now firmly into 2019 and these devices are still well worth your consideration.
 TechRadar will help you source the best deal possible for your new Nokia 6.
 Our price comparison tool takes in prices from all the biggest retailers and resellers so that you can be assured the cheapest price - no matter if you need a contract deal or just the handset to team up with a bargain SIM only deal.

 SIM free Nokia 6 prices

 The Nokia 6 compares very favourably to other cheap handsets on the SIM-free phone scene.
 At less than £200 from Carphone Warehouse, it's better value than the likes of the iPhone SE and LG G5 to buy outright, but pricier than the contents of Motorola's bargain basement (i.e. Moto G5, G4 Plus, etc).
 Consider that you can grab a standalone SIM card for less than a fiver a month and a little bit of fancy footwork could get you a brilliant price overall.